How to stop robocalls on a landline—A guide to avoiding bots

 What else can DoNotPay do?

-If providing free virtual credit cards and dealing with robocall scams wasn’t impressive enough, there’s much more we can do for you.
+If providing virtual credit cards and dealing with robocall scams wasn’t impressive enough, there’s much more we can do for you.
 DoNotPay aims to help people in need of legal assistance get appropriate help and advice without spending thousands on fancy lawyers and consultants.
-The DoNotPay virtual legal team started with fighting parking tickets but expanded to offer many services to those who need assistance.
+The DoNotPay team started with fighting parking tickets but expanded to offer many services to those who need assistance.

 If you are struggling with the following, don't hesitate to contact DoNotPay: